makersacademy/news-summary-challenge/README.md

 endpoint](https://docs.aylien.com/textapi/endpoints/#summarization), which means
 integrating and calling another HTTP endpoint from a different API.
-This mean you'll need to first fetch articles from the Guardian API, **then** use the Aylien API to summarise the content — you'll need to use Promises to call both APIs and to handle the flow of control.
+This mean you'll need to first fetch articles from the Guardian API, **then** use the Aylien API to summarise the content — you'll need to use promises or callbacks to call both APIs and to handle the flow of control.

 ```